 When out on a safari game drive always observe the wild animals silently; be aware that they are not tame and that loud talking, clapping to get their attention, or breaking the line of the vehicle by hanging out of the window to take a photograph will not only disturb the people around you but will also affect the animals natural behaviour.
 Think "charging elephant", or "enraged baboon"...

-f you were at home you would inevitably be turning the lights off when you left a room and you would probably not be running huge baths every day, or leaving taps dripping or taking a clean towel every time you bathed or showered.
+If you were at home you would inevitably be turning the lights off when you left a room and you would probably not be running huge baths every day, or leaving taps dripping or taking a clean towel every time you bathed or showered.
 Remember that Botswana is a water scarce country.
 Where ever possible try to reduce the amount of water and electricity you are using by turning off the lights in your room or tent when you leave and by not requesting a new towel every day.

 Respect your surroundings and the people that live in it.
 Many of the safari lodges and tented camps in Botswana try their best to reduce their carbon footprint by hiring and empowering the local people around them.
 Many of your guides and the staff members within the lodges will be from nearby towns or from local tribes.

 Remember to always respect their culture and backgrounds.
 If the opportunity presents itself, take the time to chat to them about their culture and way of life; it will provide you with a new and interesting insight into your surroundings, they will be pleased to tell you about their beautiful country, and you may end up with a new friend or acquaintance.